msiddalingaiah/logisim_evo/Foundations/README.md

 ![Sync counter](../images/Sync_counter.png "Sync counter")

-The 8-bit register is a simply a set of D flip flops wired in parallel rather than serial.
-The clock inputs are all connected together, making it synchronous.
+The 8-bit register is a simply a set of D flip flops with all clock inputs connected together, making it synchronous just like the shift register above.
 The output of the register is fed back to the input through an 8-bit adder.
 The other input to the adder is set to a constant value of one.
 On each rising edge of the clock, the register output takes on the previous value plus one.
 Setting the constant to some other value, such as -1 (all ones in 2's complement form) turns this into a down counter.
-HDL synthesizers will automatically minimize add by a constant logic, which was once done by hand.
+HDL synthesizers will automatically minimize add by a constant logic, which was done by hand back in the day.
+The internal logic of the [74HC161](https://www.ti.com/lit/ds/symlink/sn74hc161.pdf) is more or less implemented this way.

 The alternative is a [ripple counter](https://www.geeksforgeeks.org/digital-logic/ripple-counter-in-digital-logic/).
 Ripple counters suffer from propagation delays among other things.
 They are simpler to build but can be significantly slower than synchronous counters.
 The clock rate of a synchronous counter is bounded by the propagation delay of the adder, which can be very fast if lookahead carry is used.
 Another benefit is that all outputs change at the same time, which is not true for a ripple counter.